Digital Sundial

 - The time is displayed in 10-min. increments.

-- This is the world’s first optical A-to-D converter.
-Previous A-to-D converters have been electronic.
+- This is the world’s first optical analog-to-digital converter.
+Other A-to-D converters are electronic.

 Advantage of the Hines digital sundial over other timekeeping devices of any type: